xmtp/botkit/CONTRIBUTING.md

 - `yarn format`: Run prettier format and write changes on all packages
 - `yarn format:check`: Run prettier format check on all packages
 - `yarn typecheck`: Typecheck all packages

+## 🚢 Publishing

+This repository uses [changesets](https://github.com/changesets/changesets) to publish updates.
+Pull requests must contain a changeset in order for changes to be published.
+The [changeset-bot](https://github.com/apps/changeset-bot) will guide you through this process.